-Grand Canyon Education (GCE) continues to achieve remarkable outcomes for its partner institutions, their students, and the communities they serve while navigating the evolving landscape of higher education by drawing on the extensive experience of our leadership team, which boasts over 30 years of expertise.
+Grand Canyon Education (GCE) continues to achieve remarkable outcomes for its university partners, students and communities while navigating the evolving higher education landscape.
+With over 30 years of expertise, its leadership team remains dedicated to expanding access to high-quality education and supporting workforce development initiatives.